 - The name should not suggest any connection with any ASEAN, Commonwealth or foreign government, or with the United Nations including words like ASEAN, UNESCO, NATO, EEC, OPC, etc.

-- The names that are misleading as to the identity, nature, objects, or purpose of a company.
+- The names those are misleading as to the identity, nature, objects, or purpose of a company.

 - The names including words like Bank, Banker, Banking, Bumiputra, Bureau, Chamber of Commerce and Industry, Chamber of Manufacturers, Chartered, College, Consumer, Council, Credit, Exchange, Executor, Fair Price, Finance, Foundation, Fund, Guarantee, Institute, Insurance, Investment, Leasing, Made in Malaysia, Prime, Registry, Treasury, Trust, Unit Trust, University, etc.

 How to Select a Malaysia Company Name?

 The SSM (Suruhanjaya Syarikat Malaysia) also known as the Companies Commission of Malaysia is the statutory body formed in Malaysia to regulate companies and businesses that are legally registered and operating in Malaysia.
 It is a company name generator in Malaysia.
 You can conduct a SSM company name search to check company name Malaysia at their official portal by following the below mentioned steps.